 At Brigidine College, we endeavour to re-interpret the Brigidine vision for a future generation of strong and gentle young women who are resilient and equipped with 21st century thinking skills to solve problems and lead change.
 We strive to achieve this vision through the Compass Program.
 Guided by the Middle School Pedagogy, with a focus on differentiation and personalised learning, the Compass Program is developed around rigorous and challenging learning experiences for High Potential Students.

 Overview of the Compass Program

-- Selective entry Year 7 class of 2020 of High Potential Students supported by expert teachers
+- Selective entry Year 7 class for High Potential Students supported by expert teachers

 - Personalised Learning informed by the triangulation of data and expert teaching